LegumeFederation/Outreach/README.md

 # Outreach
-Tracking activities related to interfacing with other groups (primarily non-funded federation members)
+Tracking activities related to interfacing with other groups (primarily users and non-funded federation members)